noramurakozy/SDA_web/index.md

   - The SF crime dataset totals to 538 MB, after cutting out 2018 the dataset contains 2084325 rows and 38 columns, containing all interactions from the 1st of January 2003 all the way t the 31st of December 2017, as mentioned before data collection was halted midway into 2018 so we cut that year out to do our analysis only on full years as many of our calculations are based on total numbers over the spanm of a whole year.

-Here we can see the GPS loication of each interaction in the dataset
+Here we can see the GPS location of each interaction in the dataset
 <figure>
   <img src="./images/map_crimes_all.jpg" alt="fig4" class="centeredImage" style="width:100%">
 </figure>